Poperinge: History

 Matters were made worse by the wars between the French and the Dutch for control of the region.
 By the treaty of Nijmegen in 1678 the town passed into French hands and then returned to the Spaniards by the treaty of Ryswick in 1697, before being ceded to the Austrians in 1713 by the treaty of Utrecht.
 In 1794 it was absorbed by revolutionary France into the département of Lys.
 Following the defeat of Napoleon it was included in the United Kingdom of the Netherlands, from which Belgium revolted in 1830.
 Since then Poperinge has repaired its fortunes by concentrating on hop production, the growing of which was first introduced in the 15th century.

 During World War I, the town was one of only two in Belgium not under German occupation.
 It was used to billet British troops and also provided a safe area for field hospitals.
 Known familiarly as "Pop", it was just behind the front line and formed an important link for the soldiers and their families, especially through the rest house known as Talbot House (or "Toc H").
 A grim reminder of that time remains within the town hall, where two death cells are preserved, and outside in the courtyard, where there is a public execution post used by firing squads.
 Another reminder is the location of a number of military cemeteries on the outskirts of the town with the graves of Canadian, British, Australian, French, German, US servicemen and men of the Chinese Labour Corps.
 One of these is Lijssenthoek Military Cemetery for soldiers who had been wounded near Ypres and later died in the large Allied casualty clearing stations located in the area.

+Transportation

+Poperinge railway station is the terminus of Belgian railway line 69, which used to continue to Hazebrouck in France until the 1950s.
+It has an hourly service, IC-04, to Kortrijk and Antwerpen.